Wataru-Nakata/Wataru-Nakata.github.io/_pages/is2022-audiobook.md

 * FS2-character: FS2 conditioned by fictional character embeddings.
 * FS2-all: Proposed model.

-For details about each models, please refer our paper.
+For details about each models, please refer to our paper.
 ### Speech in dialogues
 For these samples, each samples were first generated in a sentence levels, and then concatenated into a chapter level with 400ms silence.
 Note that models shown in <span style="color: red">red colors</span> takes ground truth speech as input during inference.
 They are shown as a reference and comparing these models to others is not appropriate.